 Park Your Stroller

-There is handy stroller parking located to the left of the Will Call booth.
+There is handy stroller parking to the left of the Will Call booth.
 Take your valuables with you, just in case.

 Be Prepared for a Long Wait

-In the past, we’ve spent about 45 minutes in line just to get our photo taken before waiting another 5-10 minutes to get on the elevator.
+In the past, we’ve spent about 45 minutes in line to get our photo taken before waiting another 5-10 minutes to get on the elevator.

 Scoot Kids to the Front of the Elevator

-It’s a short elevator ride and little kids can really only see if they go right up against the glass.
+It’s a short elevator ride, and little kids can really only see if they go right up against the glass.

 Skip the Photo Kiosks